 Historic bridges are an important part of Louisiana's culture and transportation history.
-The Louisiana Department of Transportation and Development (LADOTD), in coordination with the Louisiana State Historic Preservation Office (LASHPO) and the Federal Highway Administration (FHWA), has commissioned a project to study historic bridges throughout the state and develop a process to manage and preserve these valued resources.
-Mead & Hunt will assist the LADOTD with the project and plans to conduct research on the history of Louisiana bridges, field survey a select number of bridges constructed through 1970, and provide recommendations for listing in the National Register of Historic Places and future preservation efforts.
-The chart below illustrates the various steps in the project and the timeline for completion.
+The Louisiana Department of Transportation and Development (LADOTD), in coordination with the Louisiana State Historic Preservation Office (LASHPO) and the Federal Highway Administration (FHWA), commissioned a project to study historic bridges throughout the state and develop a process to manage and preserve these valued resources.
+Assisting the LADOTD with the project, Mead & Hunt conducted research on the history of Louisiana bridges, field surveyed certain bridges constructed through 1970, and recommended bridges eligible for listing in the National Register of Historic Places.

 How Can You Stay Informed About the Project?

-- Email updates – The project team will send out periodic updates regarding project news, progress, and completed steps/documents.
-Contact the project team to have your email addressed added to the contact list.
+- Email updates – Contact the project team to have your email address added to the contact list.

 - Website updates – Periodic updates will be posted to this website in the Project Update section below.

-- Completed documents – As major project milestones are met, reports will be posted to this website for downloading in the Completed Documents section below.
+- Completed documents – Reports prepared during the course of the project are posted to this website for downloading in the Completed Documents section below.

 11/7/14 - A PowerPoint presentation highlighting some past and upcoming historic bridge rehabilitation projects is now posted to the project website.
 The name of the presentation is Accomplishments in Historic Bridge Preservation Nov 2014.
 An exciting outcome of the current project and the Programmatic Agreement (PA) currently under development is guidance for future preservation and rehabilitation of the state’s historic bridges.
 The PA will build upon previous efforts and help the Louisiana Department of Transportation and Development (LADOTD) continue to preserve historic bridges across the state.
 As a reminder, any comments the public wishes to share with the project team regarding the draft PA are due by November 14, 2014.